Updated: Oct 28, 2021

 For instance, you might be focused on getting out of debt, saving money, or pursuing other financial goals.
 It may be that creating generational wealth is not on your immediate priority list while you tackle your current finances.
 But with that being said, you can still build it into your long-term financial goals.

-Why is generational wealth important?
+Why is Legacy Wealth important?

 If you are starting from scratch with your finances or starting out with a large debt burden, then you should realize the importance of generational wealth.